 What is joint pain?

 Joint pain or arthralgia is a possible side effect of cancer and cancer treatment.
-It can also occur due to causes unrelated to cancer.
+However, it can also occur due to causes unrelated to cancer.
 Joint pain can occur in the hands, feet, knees, hips, shoulders, lower back, spine, and other joint areas.

 How bad is my joint pain?